15 Illustration Portfolio Websites That Are Brimming with Talent

 06. Levi Jacobs

 Levi Jacobs’s works have been known to add a refreshing flare to everything from the pages of The New York Times to food packaging and more.
 Based in Rotterdam, the Netherlands, his unique use of color, texture and shape is carried across the different mediums in which he works, such as digital illustration, murals and printmaking.

 07. Ana Leovy

 Having worked with The Guardian, Man Repeller, Teen Vogue and many more, Mexican illustrator and artist Ana Leovy creates colorful compositions using acrylics, gouache and watercolors.

 In contrast to her lush paintings, her illustration portfolio’s homepage is clean and typographical.
 What makes this one of the best portfolio websites?
 With no imagery at all, the design nonetheless commands our attention while highlighting Ana’s visual sensibilities.

 The use of text throughout her website boosts Ana’s personal brand, helping visitors connect to the person behind the works.
 The text on her About page, for example, does a great job of explaining her love for depicting strong, confident characters and celebrating diversity through her work.

 Alex Gamsu Jenkins is an illustrator, cartoonist and animator from London.
 His work offers a humoristic exploration of the absurd, surreal and grotesque.
 This unique tone is extended onto his website design, starting with an animated, gradient logo of his name at the top of the page.

-He has also made sure to link this same logo back to the homepage - an important online portfolio tip that greatly improves navigation and user experience.
+He has also made sure to link this same logo back to the homepage - an important design portfolio tip that greatly improves navigation and user experience.

 His illustrations and comic strips are displayed using the Wix Pro Gallery, stretching over the full width of the screen.
 When clicked, the images open to full screen mode.
 This enables site visitors to view each of them individually, set against a clean, white background.